helixml/helix/README.md

 You are not allowed to use our code to build a product that competes with us.

-Contributions to the open source code are welcome, and will fall under the same conditions.
+Contributions to the source code are welcome, and will fall under the same conditions.

 ### Why these clauses in your license?

 * We generate revenue to support the development of Helix.
 We are an independent software company.
-* We don't want the large cloud providers to be able to take our open source code and build a rebranded service on top of it.
+* We don't want cloud providers to take our open source code and build a rebranded service on top of it.